redhatryan/cluster-config/README.md

 # GitOps Cluster Configuration

 This repo contains the cluster configuration I use for my personal OpenShift clusters.
-It is modeled after the hard work of Gerald Nunn (https://github.com/gnunn-gitops).
+It is modeled after the hard work of Gerald Nunn (https://github.com/gnunn-gitops), including this README.
 It leverages ArgoCD heavily.
 This repo originally followed the folder structure defined in Gerald's [Standards](https://github.com/gnunn-gitops/standards) repository.

 # Structure